Every new adventure begins with the crazy question, “What if….”

 Koenig plans to finish the RGV Tour in January 2019, with the final round played where he began, at Chambers Bay.

 To follow along with the RGV Tour, and to see photos, read Koenig’s blogs and listen to his podcasts, or to donate to The First Tee, visit www.pjkoenig.com.

 – Tom Cade, Editor

-Tags: Chambers Bay, First Tee of Greater Seattle, Pacific Northwest Golfer, Patrick Koenig, RGV Tour, Slideshow, Tom Cade
+Tags: Chambers Bay, First Tee of Greater Seattle, Pacific Northwest Golfer, Patrick Koenig, RGV Tour, Tom Cade